5 things to consider before dressing up your pet

 A stressed pet is also one that’s likely to bolt out of your home, perhaps even into traffic, or climb up high then fall while attempting to untangle itself.

-Fortunately, if you’ve got pet insurance in place, your pet is covered for vets’ fees up to a certain amount, though you’ll still have to pay the excess yourself.
+Fortunately, if you’ve got pet cover in place, your pet is covered for vets’ fees up to a certain amount, though you’ll still have to pay the excess yourself.

 Can my pet still communicate?